Sarah’s (real name redacted for privacy) mother fell on a Tuesday afternoon.

 And what's stopping you from beginning that work today?

-I welcome media inquiries, partnership ideas, or personal notes from fellow caregivers building a new kind of village.
+I also welcome media inquiries, partnership ideas, or personal notes from you hard-working caregivers out there building a new kind of village.